-The Growth Realization of Surface Water Treatment Plant Phase II project (Project) continues the water purchase agreement between Modesto Irrigation District (MID) and the City of Modesto to meet urban demands.
+This project The Growth Realization of Surface Water Treatment Plant Phase II project (Project) continues the water purchase agreement between Modesto Irrigation District (MID) and the City of Modesto to meet urban demands.
 It utilizes the expansion from Phase II of the Modesto Regional Water Treatment Plant (MRWTP).

 The Modesto Irrigation District operates the MRWTP to treat surface water for use within the City of Modesto and has been expanding its capacity to meet growing and future water demands from its customers.
-The Initial Phase (first phase) of the MRWTP Project included the construction of a 30 million-gallon per day (mgd) surface water treatment plant, two 5-million-gallon (MG) terminal storage tanks and associated pumping facility.
+The Initial Phase (first phase) of the MRWTP Project included the construction of a 30 million-gallon per day (mgd) surface water treatment plant, two 5million-gallon (MG) terminal storage tanks and associated pumping facility.
 The pump station delivered water into the MID transmission system for distribution into either the Del Este or City of Modesto water distribution systems through several MID turnouts.
 The City of Modesto now owns the Del Este water system.
+Figure 1-1 shows the existing transmission mains and turnouts constructed as part of the Phase One MRWTP Project

-The Expansion Phase of the MRWTP Project (Phase II) included the construction of a new parallel treatment process consisting of low-pressure membranes, ozone disinfection system, a dissolved air flotation thickener and a new Supervisory Control and Data Acquisition (SCADA) system.
-The total capacity available at the MRWTP with the completion of the MRWTP Phase II Expansion Project is 60 mgd with a maximum annual supply of up to 67.200 AFY.
+The Expansion Phase of the MRWTP Project (second phasePhase II) included the construction of a new parallel treatment process consisting of low-pressure membranes, ozone disinfection system, a dissolved air flotation thickener and a new Supervisory Control and Data Acquisition (SCADA) system.
+The total capacity available at the MRWTP with the completion of the MRWTP Phase Twoll Expansion Project is 60 MGDmgd with a maximum annual supply of up to 67,200 AFY.

 The City of Modesto currently operates its treatment and conveyance systems at capacity and has not been able to utilize any additional surface water supply.
-However, recently the City of Modesto has taken several steps to increase its infrastructural optimization, particularly its water utilization and storage.
+However, recently the City of Modesto has taken several-proactive steps to increase its infrastructural optimization, particularly its water utilization and storage.
 Some of these steps include: (1) the submittal of a conceptual grant application to modify up to four recharge basins to dilute aquifer contaminants, increase aquifer storage, and improve water quality, and (2) hiring an outside consultant to study system optimization and (3) investigate the feasibility of integrating additional surface water supply for recharge in wet years.

-The public and other agencies will be notified of the planned or ongoing implementation of Project activities through the outreach and communication channels identified in the GSP and during updates presented at regularly scheduled STRGBA GSA meetings.
-Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies what that the proponent is considering related to the Project and will provide a description of the actions that will be taken.
+The public and other agencies will be notified of the planned or ongoing implementation of PMAProject activities through the outreach and communication channels identified in the GSP and during updates presented at regularly scheduled STRGBA GSA meetings.
+Noticing will occur as potential activities are being considered for implementation, and as ongoing

+Modesto Subbasin GSP STRGBA GSA/Tuolumne GSA January 2022 Revised July 2024 TODD GROUNDWATER and planned activities are implemented.
+Noticing will inform the public and other agencies what that the proponent is considering or will be implementingrelated to the PMAProject and will provide a description of the actions that will be taken.

-Public and/or inter-agency noticing may be facilitated through STRGBA GSA meetings and/or local agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, Annual Reports and Periodic Evaluations, public scoping meetings, and/or applicable permitting notification processes.
+Public and/or inter-agency noticing may be facilitated through the STRGBA GSA's boardGSA meetings and/or City and Agencylocal agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reportsAnnual Reports and five-year updatesPeriodic Evaluations, public scoping meetings, and/or environmental/regulatoryapplicable permitting notification processes.

-This Project includes the continued transfer of water purchased between MID and the City of Modesto, therefore, permitting and regulatory requirements have already been completed.
+This Project includes the continued transfer of water purchased between MID and the City of Modesto, and therefore, permitting, and regulatory requirements have already been completed.
 Future permitting and regulatory processes, if needed to continue or expand Project activities, will be managed through MID and the City of Modesto.